 There is a common belief that leaders need technical skills for success.
 This is a misrepresentation of the kind of knowledge that leaders need.

 Leaders need to be knowledgeable and have the right information about their respective industries.
-They need to know about what the right step forward is and not necessarily the technical understanding of how to do that.
+They need to know what the right step forward is and not necessarily the technical understanding of how to do that.

 Most companies have CTOs and other technical experts to guide the “how-to” process.
-For leaders, it’s far more critical to know the “what’s next” based on their knowledge of industry trends, market dynamics, and their competitors.
+For leaders, it’s far more critical to know “what’s next” based on their knowledge of industry trends, market dynamics, and competitors.

 4. Leaders Talk a Lot